-Gophers pitcher Max Meyer could be top 10 pick in MLB Draft
+Gophers pitcher Max Meyer could be top 10 pick in MLB draft

 Major league scouting reports say Meyer is a bit shorter than ideal for a starting pitcher and projects eventually to a strong-armed reliever if he continues to throw a high percentage of sliders, which can be hard on an arm.
 He pitched out of the bullpen for the Gophers as a freshman and part of his sophomore season before coach John Anderson moved him into the starting rotation.

-"The work he has put in has been impressive," said Anderson.
+"The work he has put in has been impressive," Anderson said.
 "He dug in a little deeper to become a better pitcher."

 Gophers pitching coach Ty McDevitt will tell you that Meyer, who was a standout for the Team USA college team the past two summers, is a big beneficiary of being a hockey player during his prep days.
 Most pitchers Meyer's size cannot generate the velocity he has on his fastball.